Flora, Mississippi: Geography

 Flora is in western Madison County.
-U.S. Route 49 passes through the west side of the town, leading north 23 mi to Yazoo City and southeast 20 mi to Jackson.
+U.S. Route 49 passes through the western side of the town, leading north 23 mi to Yazoo City and southeast 20 mi to Jackson.
 Mississippi Highway 22 passes through the center of Flora, leading east 18 mi to Canton, the Madison county seat, and southwest 25 mi to Edwards.

 According to the U.S. Census Bureau, Flora has a total area of 3.3 sqmi, of which 0.04 sqmi, or 1.17%, are water.
-The east side of Flora is drained by Town Creek, while the west side is drained by unnamed tributaries of Bogue Chitto Creek.
-All of the streams eventually flow northwest to the Big Black River, a tributary of the Mississippi.
+The eastern side of Flora is drained by Town Creek, while the western side is drained by unnamed tributaries of Bogue Chitto Creek.
+All of the streams eventually flow northwestward to the Big Black River, a tributary of the Mississippi.

 Just outside the Flora city limits lies a forest collection of petrified wood, the Mississippi Petrified Forest.
 It is said to be the only such forest east of the Mississippi River.